HuangShiLab/HuangShiLab.github.io/microbiome_innovation_theme_seminar/README.md

-Welcome to the [Microbiome Innovation Theme Seminar](https://huangshilab.github.io/microbiome_innovation_theme_seminar/) of at the Faculty of Dentistry, the University of Hong Kong.
+Welcome to the [Microbiome Innovation Theme Seminar](https://huangshilab.github.io/microbiome_innovation_theme_seminar/) at the Faculty of Dentistry, the University of Hong Kong.

 Materials are stored in this GitHub repo:
 [https://github.com/HuangShiLab/microbiome_innovation_theme_seminar](https://github.com/HuangShiLab/microbiome_innovation_theme_seminar)